suz-ana-j/pp3PlayListAppPt1/README.md

 Third Portfolio Project ᓚᘏᗢ

 ## Jammming
-I've build a React Web Application.
-This website allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+I've build a React Web Application called <span style="color:lavender;">*Jammming.*</span> This website allows users to search the <span style="color:green;">Spotify</span> library, create a custom playlist, then save it to their Spotify account.

 ## Features
 * Users can search for songs by Song Title.